 Place your mouse over the “Uncategorized” entry and click on Quick Edit …

-(Category table: Uncategorized – Quick Edit link)
+(Category table menu: Uncategorized – Quick Edit)

-Now, when new posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)